 Security operates at runtime.
 Tokenized access, identity-aware controls, and anomaly detection protect data and logic across distributed actors.
 In high-trust, multi-party logistics networks, security must match the operational speed.

-This is how legacy becomes logistic optimization software platforms — reliable at the core, dynamic at the edge.
+This is how legacy systems evolve into logistics optimization software platforms—reliable at the core and dynamic at the edge.

 Roadmap: From Assessment to Impact